 Return to Player (RTP): 96.30%

-For example, if we take £100 of wagers we will, on average, pay out £96.30 of wins.
+For instance, if we take £100 in wagers on this game, we will pay out £96.30 of wins on average.